AgarwalKush/sentiment-analysis-amazon-book-reviews/README.md

 	-> Highlight everything and run. (should output SVM graph and accuracy, then Naive Bayes graph and accuracy, and then Wordcloud.
 Final results printed at the end)

-	**Please note** : if you get an error about setting the correct working directory, here is how you can fix it:
+	**NOTE** : if you get an error about setting the correct working directory, here is how you can fix it:
-	In RStudio, in the menu bar all the way on top click Session -> Set Working Directory -> Choose Directory.  -> < select directory where this repo is saved locally >
-  This should clear the error.
+	In RStudio, in the menu bar all the way on top click Session -> Set Working Directory -> Choose Directory.  -> < select directory where this repo is saved locally >  This should clear the error.
 #####